Dr. Bonthius of Atrium Health/Levine Children’s Hospital has no relevant financial relationships to disclose.)

 Historical note and terminology

-Although the clinical manifestations of herpes simplex virus infections in older children and adults have been known for centuries, it was not until the 1930s that clinical reports began to appear that distinguished neonatal herpes infection as a distinct clinical entity (Hass 1935; Whitley 1990).
+The clinical manifestations of herpes simplex virus infections in older children and adults have been known for centuries.
+However, it was not until the 1930s that clinical reports began to appear that distinguished neonatal herpes infection as a distinct clinical entity (Hass 1935; Whitley 1990).

 In the early and mid-1960s, viral culture and immunologic techniques were developed that made it possible to distinguish herpes simplex virus-1 from herpes simplex virus-2 (Nahmias and Dowdle 1968).
-Using these laboratory techniques, investigators have been able to define more clearly the epidemiology and pathogenesis of infections with these 2 types of herpes simplex virus (Nahmias and Roizman 1973).
+Using these laboratory techniques, investigators have defined more clearly the epidemiology and pathogenesis of infections with these two types of herpes simplex virus (Nahmias and Roizman 1973a; Nahmias and Roizman 1973b; Nahmias and Roizman 1973c).
 Herpes simplex virus-1 infects primarily the mouth, lips, eyes, and skin of the upper body and is the major cause of herpes encephalitis seen after the neonatal period.
-Herpes simplex virus-2 infects primarily the genital tract and skin of the lower body and causes 75% of cases of neonatal herpes simplex virus encephalitis.
-With further advances in virology and immunology during the 1970s and 1980s, knowledge about herpes simplex virus transmission, replication, latency, and reactivation expanded markedly.
+Herpes simplex virus-2 infects primarily the genital tract and skin of the lower body and causes most of cases of neonatal herpes simplex virus encephalitis.
+With further advances in virology and immunology during the 1970s and 1980s, knowledge regarding herpes simplex virus transmission, replication, latency, and reactivation expanded markedly.
 Based on the better understanding of the epidemiology, pathogenesis, and biology of herpes simplex virus infections that has been achieved during the past 15 to 20 years, major advances have occurred in prevention of neonatal herpes simplex virus infection and in the development of effective, safe, and specific anti-herpes simplex virus drugs.

 The content you are trying to view is available only to logged in, current MedLink Neurology subscribers.